The Glass Wall in Global Tech Pay

 This is why the disparity survives so easily.
 The company is not forced to underpay by Australian standards in order to gain a discount relative to the US.
 It can pay above Melbourne market, win the candidate, and still capture a large labor-cost advantage.

-That is a more sophisticated problem than simple "cheap labor" framing.
+That is a more sophisticated framing of the problem than simple "cheap labor" framing where companies outsource to pay rock-bottom salaries.

 Often it is a story of companies paying just enough above local market to feel exceptional, while still anchoring far below the rate implied by the global value of the work.